 The Dual Enrollment Admission Program is designed to provide the exceptional high school student a chance to accelerate his/her collegiate studies.
-Students who are recommended by their high school counselor for outstanding achievement may be considered for admission upon the completion of the tenth grade, but may not be admitted to college courses before completing the tenth grade.
+Students who are recommended by their high school counselor for outstanding achievement may be considered for admission upon the completion of the ninth grade.
 Dual enrollment students are not eligible for financial aid.